The PowerShell equivalent of tracert

 ICMP Echo Request is the type of request being sent.
 ICMP stands for Internet Control Message Protocol, and these types of messages are primarily used for diagnostic purposes.

 Max TTL = 30 is the max time to live for the packets being sent.
-In other words, it's the maximum number of hops a route will take to try to reach the destination.
-If the route doesn't finish before the max TTL is reached, the route trace will fail.
+In other words, it's the maximum number of hops a route takes to try to reach the destination.
+If the route doesn't finish before the max TTL is reached, the route trace fails.
 The TTL on a packet starts with an initial value of 1.
-Then, each hop or each time a packet hits a router, the TTL value will increase by 1.
+Then, each hop or each time a packet hits a router, the TTL value increases by 1.
 The default TTL is 30.
-The TTL is included by default to keep route traces from being stuck in an infinite loop if it encounters improperly configured routers which could be detrimental to routing performance.
+The TTL is included by default to keep route traces from being stuck in an infinite loop if it encounters improperly configured routers, which could be detrimental to routing performance.

 TTL = 7 is the time to live number reached or the number of hops before the destination was reached.